Optician: Corneal reflex pupilometer

 The fitting and dispensing of contact lenses requires the use of additional equipment, all with very specific purposes.
 A keratometer is a diagnostic instrument for measuring the curvature of the anterior surface of the cornea, particularly for assessing the extent and axis of astigmatism.
 It was invented by the French ophthalmologist Samuel Hankins in 1880.
 Opticians, like ophthalmologists and optometrists, also use a slit-lamp/bio-microscope to examine the anterior segment, or frontal structures and posterior segment, of the human eye, which includes the eyelid, sclera, conjunctiva, iris, natural crystalline lens, and cornea.
 The binocular slit-lamp examination provides stereoscopic magnified view of the eye structures in detail, enabling anatomical diagnoses to be made for a variety of eye conditions.

 While a patient is seated in the examination chair, he rests his chin and forehead on a support to steady the head.
 Using the biomicroscope, the optician then proceeds to examine the patient's eye.
 A fine strip of paper, stained with fluorescein, a fluorescent dye, may be touched to the side of the eye; this stains the tear film on the surface of the eye to aid examination.
 The dye is naturally rinsed out of the eye by tears.
 Adults need no special preparation for the test; however children may need some preparation, depending on age, previous experiences, and level of trust.

 The list of equipment used by an optician is extensive and is often specified in jurisdiction specific Professional Standards of Practice.
 The standards of the College of Opticians of British Columbia serve as an example.

 By country

 Canada

 All provinces in Canada require opticians to complete formal training and education in opticianry and then must pass competency examinations prior to receiving governmental licensure.
-Some provinces (Ontario and Quebec) require a single optician's license that includes both the dispensing of eyeglasses and contact lenses, while the other provinces have two separate licenses, one each for eyeglasses and contact lens dispensing.
+Some provinces (Ontario and Quebec) require a single optician's license that includes both the dispensing of glasses and contact lenses, while the other provinces have two separate licenses, one each for glasses and contact lens dispensing.

-Recent changes to the British Columbia Opticians regulations allow qualified opticians in that province to test a persons vision and prepare an assessment of the corrective lenses required for a client.
-Using the results of the assessment an optician is able to prepare and dispense eyeglasses or contact lenses.
-Opticians in Alberta and Ontario are also permitted, under certain conditions, to refract and prepare and dispense eyeglasses and contact lenses.
+Recent changes to the British Columbia Opticians regulations allow qualified opticians in that province to test a person's vision and prepare an assessment of the corrective lenses required for a client.
+Using the results of the assessment an optician is able to prepare and dispense glasses or contact lenses.
+Opticians in Alberta and Ontario are also permitted, under certain conditions, to refract and prepare and dispense glasses and contact lenses.